(konishi) Translators: cunha introduction:

 Ok!

-what's that?
+Cornelius? that?
 A

 A grownup. precisely.

-You mean like a
+You like a person?

 Ok so go.
 Gogo no (twilight in the afternoon)